Selecting the Right Sales Channel Strategy for Distribution

 Vertical Marketing Systems

-Professionally managed and centrally program networks pre-engineered to achieve operating economies and maximum market impact.
+Professionally managed and centrally programmed networks pre-engineered to achieve operating economies and maximum market impact.

 Vertical Marketing Systems are rationalized and capital-intensive networks designed to achieve technological, managerial, and promotional economies through the integration, coordination, and synchronization of marketing flows from the point of production to the point of ultimate use.

-In a VMS, one company typically managed is the distribution channel.
-A firm that is the channel manager programs and coordinates channel activities and functions.
-The participating organizations are linked through ownership by one firm, and you’re a contractual agreement or an administrative relationship.
+In a VMS, one company typically manages the distribution channel.
+A firm that manages channel programs and coordinates channel activities and functions.
+The participating organizations are linked through ownership by a single firm, and this relationship is either contractual or administrative.

 Prescribed rules and operating guidelines indicate each participant’s functions and responsibilities.
 The channel leader supplies management assistance and services to the participating organizations.